 What exactly is a self-care retreat?
 Simply put, it’s a wellness getaway to help recharge batteries that run low from dealing with the stress of everyday life.

 A self-care retreat is not as indulgent as it may sound.
 Performing at our best means we need to replenish our mental and physical energy stores on a periodic basis.
 Here are just a few who could benefit from a little tender loving self-care:

-• People at transitioning points in their lives
+- People at points of transition in their lives.

 If any of the above sound familiar, chances are a little self-imposed TLC is just what the doctor ordered.
 You could spend thousands on a wellness retreat put together by professionals at exotic locations, but that’s not always an option.
 Here are some ideas to plan a close-to-home (or at-home if necessary) self-care retreat designed to soothe your soul, rest your mind and restore your energy.

 How do I prepare?

 - Schedule your retreat and let others know you will be unavailable in that time frame.

 - Plan your activities by clarifying what you want to accomplish during this special time.

 - Think about your meals ahead of time so you can nourish your body.

 - Be prepared to disconnect from your phone and other electronic devices.